-Without warning, your Mac becomes unresponsive, which prevents you from continuing your work.
+Without warning, your Mac or Apple M1 Mac becomes unresponsive, which prevents you from continuing your work.
 A frozen Mac appears rarely, but it indeed exists.
-If you have caught up in worry but helpless, maybe this article can help you dispel the dark clouds.
+If you have caught up in worry but helplessness, this article can help you dispel the dark clouds.

 Usually, you may run into the occasions listed below:

 - The apps become unresponsive with a spinning wheel.

 - The Mac has frozen on login screen.

 This article is available for unfreezing Mac and M1 Mac, including MacBook Air, MacBook Pro, Mac mini, iMac.
 The difference in detailed solutions varies from different Mac Models.

 Let's start with the most common scenario: your Mac or M1 Mac froze during apps or programs working.
 Or even worse, it stuck exactly when you open the desktop.
 Often, wait a few minutes to let the app buffer, and then it can go on working.
 But sometimes, it is in vain.
 At this time, you have to find some other ways.

 First, if you had plugged an external device recently, unplug it.
 If it is valid, the frozen Mac may be caused by the corrupted external device.
 Because bad sectors on the corrupted external device may lock the device's I/O channel.
 Then, the system can't continue working with other apps or programs.